holdmypotion/react-3d-image-slider/README.md

 I had to make an image slider for a project and I found out that there is no ready to use, cool, basic, image slider.
-So I went ahead and made one using react-slick.
+So I went ahead and made one using swiper.
 In this article we will be making that image slider together.
 Let's get right into it.

 Live Link: [https://react-3d-image-slider.netlify.app/](https://react-3d-image-slider.netlify.app/)